MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Introduction

 In this work, we focus on the task of Multi-Modal Controllable Joint Generation.
-The goal is to generate synchronized video and audio that not only follow textual descriptions but also strictly comply with diverse conditional signals, such as visual structures (e.g., pose and depth), character identity, and specific vocal timbre.
-To this end, we propose \method, a new pipeline that introduces comprehensive and fine-grained controllability into joint audio-video generation.
-At the core of our method is a Multi-Modal Control Unit (MMCU), a unified interface that tokenizes heterogeneous inputs including reference images, reference audio clips, and structural sequences, and aligns them into synchronized representations.
-This enables \method to handle a wide range of control scenarios under a single, consistent paradigm.
+The goal is to generate synchronized video and audio that follow textual descriptions while being conditioned on multimodal controls for visual structure (depth/pose), character identity, and vocal timbre.
+To this end, we propose \method, a new pipeline that introduces fine-grained controllability into joint audio-video generation.
+At the core of our method is a Multi-Modal Control Unit (MMCU), a unified interface that tokenizes heterogeneous inputs including reference images, reference audio clips, and depth/pose sequences, and aligns them into synchronized representations.
+This enables \method to handle these control scenarios under a single, consistent paradigm.

 To integrate multimodal signals without compromising the pretrained generation capability of the backbone, we design a \textbf{Dual-Stream Bypass} architecture.
 This design introduces parallel, modality-specific trainable branches interleaved with frozen joint DiT layers.
 These branches extract contextual cues from the MMCU and inject them into the main diffusion process through gated residual connections.
 In addition, we introduce \textbf{Modality-Specific Guidance Scaling} at inference time, allowing users to independently adjust the influence of visual and acoustic controls.
 This flexibility enables \method to satisfy diverse creative requirements, ranging from strict structural adherence to expressive, identity-consistent synthesis.
-Extensive experiments demonstrate that \method establishes a new state-of-the-art in controllable joint generation, delivering exceptional visual fidelity, robust audio-video consistency, and precise structural alignment across diverse and challenging scenarios.
+Extensive experiments demonstrate that \method establishes a new state-of-the-art in controllable joint generation, delivering exceptional visual fidelity, robust audio-video consistency, and precise structural alignment across reference-guided audio-video generation and depth/pose-controlled structural generation.
 Our main contributions are summarized as follows: